Amazon workers walk off job at air freight facility to call for better pay and working conditions – KION546

 A coalition of Amazon employees walked off the job on Monday at an air freight facility in San Bernardino, California, demanding better pay and working conditions, in the latest sign that worker organizing efforts continue to spread across the tech giant’s vast retail and logistics network.

 The group of workers organizing the walkout call themselves the Inland Empire Amazon Workers United, and claimed in online posts that more than 150 employees participated in their coordinated work stoppage on Monday.
 Amazon, however, disputes this figure and said 74 workers took part in the walkout.
-By either measure, the demonstrators represented a small fraction of the 1,500 employees at the Amazon air facility, known as KSBD.
+By either measure, the demonstrators represented less than 15% of the 1,500 total employees at the Amazon air facility, known as KSBD, though the walkout organizers told CNN Business that they constituted a majority of the shift taking place at the time.

 In a statement posted online by the worker group, organizers said they had amassed more than 800 signatures for a petition calling for the base pay rate at the facility to be raised to $22 an hour, up from $17.
 The worker organization cited the rising rent and cost of living in the area in their statement demanding better pay.